 In addition to my law practice

 I am a mediator certified by the Association for Conflict Resolution.
-I am a court-approved mediator for DuPage and Will counties.
 Couples also have the option to mediate before becoming involved in the court process.

 In mediation, two disputing parties discuss the issue with a neutral third party (the mediator).
 The mediator facilitates communication between the parties and helps them reach a mutually acceptable decision.
 The mediator does not decide the case or make final judgments.
 Rather, the disputing parties negotiate their own outcome with the assistance of an unbiased mediator.